theAlexes/ratrap/README.md

 ## Installation

-ratrap can be installed with `opam`:
+ratrap can be initially installed by cloning its Fossil repo and doing:

+    opam switch create .

+You can update it later by doing:

-    opam install ratrap
+    fossil up; and opam install .

 If you don't use `opam`, the package builds with `Topkg`, which we'll assume you can operate, given that you don't use `opam`.